JohnnyD3r/MuseumApp/README.md

 - Ensuring the app is **accessible, mobile-friendly**, and visually engaging.
 - Collaborating closely with the developer to ensure the **final product reflected the original design vision**.

-This project highlights my skills in crafting thoughtful, user-centered mobile interfaces within the constraints of a real-world academic collaboration.

 ---

 ## 📱 About the App